When Lawyers Fail Their Clients And Breach A Fiduciary Duty

 - Suing the wrong party

 Any mistake that cannot be corrected in the litigation at hand could be considered a breach of fiduciary duty.
 The lawyer may then realize the mistake, but fail to inform the client.
 Instead, the lawyer may try to convince the client to settle his or her claim for a minimal amount without disclosing the error.
 To cover up his or her mistake, the lawyer then switches sides in the case to disprove the client had a case in the first place.

 The client may become discouraged to the point that he or she accepts a minimal settlement or drops the case entirely.
 The client could also receive an adverse verdict in the underlying case, while the lawyer has only excuses for his or her failures.

 A lawyer may breach his or her fiduciary duty to a client when he or she does one or more of the following:

 - Sets aside cases that appear to be minor

 - Asks clients to accept a minimal settlement when the facts indicate the client may have a bigger claim

 - Ignores a conflict of interest

-If your Florida lawyer has failed you by breaching his or her fiduciary duty, we want to hear about it at St. Denis & Davey.
-Email us or call us right away at 1-800-785-2153 so we can hear the specifics of your potential legal malpractice case.
-At our law firm, we hold lawyers accountable.
-Contact us today.
+We hold lawyers accountable.
+If your Florida lawyer has failed you by breaching his or her fiduciary duty, our legal malpractice lawyers at St. Denis & Davey want to hear about it.
+Email us or call us right away at 1-800-785-2153 to share the specifics of your potential legal malpractice case.
+At our law firm, we hold negligent lawyers accountable for their actions.